aftab0000/NLTKTagger/README.md

 # NLTKTagger
-A tool to tag pos and chunk
+A tool to tag pos and chunk in a sentence manually.